marcelreppi/tu-berlin-isis-course-crawler/README.md

 # TU Berlin ISIS Course Crawler

 You are a student at TU Berlin? </br>
-You use frequently use the ISIS system to access course material?  </br>
+You frequently use the ISIS system to access course material?  </br>
 You are tired of downloading every file one at a time?

 This browser plugin will save you a lot of time!
 It will download all material at once that has been uploaded to the ISIS course.